Maneuvering measurement-coherence into measurement-entanglement: State-resource power versus measurement-resource power

 \end{theorem} This result implies that for a unital quantum channel, the \scp{} of the channel and the \mcp{} of its adjoint channel are equivalent in the sense that one is non-zero if and only if the other is non-zero.

 For entanglement, we find a similar relation.
-The \sep{} of a quantum channel $\mathcal{E}_{AB}$ \footnote{The \sep{} has also been used to characterize the average state-entanglement generated from arbitrary product states as in \cite{zanardi2000EntanglingPowerQuantum}.
-We follow the convention of \cite{nielsen2003QuantumDynamicsPhysical} for consistency with the \scp{}.} is defined as
+The \sep{} of a quantum channel $\mathcal{E}_{AB}$\footnote{The term \sep{} has also been used to characterize the average state-entanglement generated from arbitrary product states as in Ref.~\cite{zanardi2000EntanglingPowerQuantum}.
+We follow the convention of Ref.~\cite{nielsen2003QuantumDynamicsPhysical} for consistency with the \scp{}.} is defined as

-where $E_{R}(\rho_{AB})\coloneqq \min_{\sigma\in \sepd(A:B)} D(\rho_{AB}\Vert \sigma_{AB})$ is the relative entropy of entanglement \cite{vedral1997}.
+where $E_{R}(\rho_{AB})\coloneqq \min_{\sigma\in \sepd(A:B)} D(\rho_{AB}\Vert \sigma_{AB})$ is the relative entropy of entanglement~\cite{vedral1997}.
 The \sep{} of a unital quantum channel and the \mep{} of its adjoint channel are equivalent in the following sense: \begin{theorem} For a unital quantum channel $\mathcal{E}_{AB}$, the \sep{} $ E_{g}(\mathcal{E}_{AB})$ and the \mep{} $E(\mathcal{E}_{AB}^{\dag})$ of its adjoint channel $\mathcal{E}_{AB}^{\dag}$ satisfy the following:

 \end{theorem}